WarrantyPeace Home

 The Long-Distance Move: Why You Should Hire It Out

-A long-distance move is one of the largest discretionary spending decisions most American households make in any given year, and it is one of the most poorly analyzed.
+A long-distance move is one of the largest discretionary spending decisions most American households make in any given year, and it is one of the most quietly under-analyzed.
 Couples who run detailed spreadsheets for everything else in their finances often start the moving decision with a casual price comparison between renting a truck and hiring movers, and stop there.
-The decision deserves the same rigor as any other five-figure purchase.
+The decision deserves the same patience as any other five-figure purchase.

 I cover home-services consumer affairs for Warranty Peace.
-The reporting that informs this article includes interviews with movers, customers, FMCSA complaint data, and the operational details of the moving industry itself.
-This is a buyer's-perspective analysis of when DIY makes sense, when hiring makes sense, and why the moving industry is structurally a higher-friction consumer category than most.
+The reporting that informs this article includes conversations with movers and customers, time spent inside the FMCSA complaint database, and the operational details of the moving industry itself.
+This is a buyer's-perspective walk-through of when DIY makes sense, when hiring makes sense, and why the moving industry is structurally a higher-friction consumer category than most.

 The visible cost comparison